hsogo/gazeparser/GazeParser/docs/rec/setup.rst

    Figure 7

 In the following example (Figure 8), the camera is so distant that facial parts other than the eye are also captured.
-Such settings may decrease recording speed because the GazeParser.Tracker has to reject non-pupil dark areas.
+Such settings may decrease recording speed because the SimpleGazeTracker has to reject non-pupil dark areas.
 Furthermore, small pupil image decrease recording quality because it is difficult to estimate pupil center accurately.
 Please adjust camera position and/or change camera lens.